TRACE-LAC/pet-epi-notebooks/README.md

 | newCases                        | Number of reported new cases                            | Integer   |
 | totalCases                      | Total number of cases                                   | Integer   |

+**This data ranges from March 2020 up to March 2023**.
 A complete description of the dataset can be found in the [English version](https://github.com/wcota/covid19br/blob/master/README.en.md) of the README in the source repository.